breiker/cereal_fwd/README.md

 number of bytes needed to represent stored number.\
 Note that above optimizations are not used when handing arrays of binary data (e.g. vector or array of integers).
-Fixed size integers should be preferred for types used for such situations.
+Fixed size integers should be preferred for types used in such situations.

 Added features
 ==============